ShaqeelAhmad/spy/README.md

 ```

 ```
-spy show # List the usage for packages
+spy show | sort -n # List the usage for packages and sort it
 ```

 # License